fbusato/cccl/docs/libcudacxx/extended_api/type_traits/is_trivially_copyable_relaxed.rst

 A `trivially copyable <https://en.cppreference.com/w/cpp/language/classes.html>`__ class is a class that

 - has at least one eligible copy constructor, move constructor, copy assignment operator, or move assignment operator,
-- each eligible copy constructor is trivial
+- each of its eligible copy constructors is trivial
 - each eligible move constructor is trivial
 - each eligible copy assignment operator is trivial
 - each eligible move assignment operator is trivial, and